safops/MCBCMassacre/social_media_replacement.md

 This is a Facebook & Twitter replacement since we know for certain that we are being banned (by Facebook) and muted/suppressed (by Twitter).
 This will be picking up where @ASOTC23, @kelvinewilliams & @kelvinatlanta left off.

+2023-08-02 20:15:00 EDT >>

+I need some humans who don't mind volunteering to help me help them.
+Some of these jobs may become

+1. I need someone who is very good at writing to help me rewrite the primary README.md.
+Location: Anywhere with Internet.
+Experience with Git would be nice.
+2. Someone to check what I send out.
+They utilize a cell on wheels here so I cant trust if Im on the real net or not, or if real Internet and Im suppressed
+3. I need someone or a group of people to help me.
+Im unable to work, people who've interviewed me and wanted to hire me have been killed.
+Like: Genesys (for am OpenSIPS position) and FluentStream (for a voice engineer position).
+Former companies like: textPlus, VoApps, Basecamp, Farmwave, Southern Coastal Cable (Georgetown, SC) have had everyone that knew me go missing.
+So its hard to find employment unless someone wants to hire me without a reference.
+If someone could make me small donation/loan ANONYMOUSLY Id greatly appreciate it.
+I'll post a Bitcoin address momentarily.
+I have the following immediate needs: food, water (its been threatened many times in recent days), power, mobile phone service my Verizon bill is crazy high and shouldnt be and now due within 24 hours.
+My Boost, read: CIA, line was disconnected recently, they may be trying to steal the number again.
+4. If anyone has a contact at Apple, I need a iCloud password reset.
+I have to wait for weeks to use my newer iPhone because of a cute low-tech attack that made my "iPhone unavailable." (intentionally being vague on details).
+Im trying to get it reset before the last number on my account is disconnected.

+Contact me ONLY using Wire.
+My username is @kelvinlegacy.

+<<EOM

 2023-08-02 20:00:00 EDT >>

 While on Alphabet Street I'm going to look for several things: